-The quality of the trade and other receivables is assessed based on credit policy prepared by the Risk Management Committee and applied by the Company.
-The Company's management monitors the customers' credit risk by grouping trade and other receivables by characteristics as in 2013 it continues to carry out analysis of specific customers on the basis of precise proactive actions, working with them and the history of past communication.
-As of 2011 the Company has also introduced impairment of undue trade receivables for certain groups of customers.
+The quality of the trade and other receivables is assessed based on credit policy prepared by the Risk Management Committee and applied in the Group.
+The Group's management monitors the customers' credit risk by grouping trade and other receivables by characteristics as in 2013 it continues carrying out analysis of specific customers on the basis of precise proactive actions, working with them and the history of past communication.
+As of 2011 the Group introduces also impairment of undue trade receivables for certain groups of customers.